Approximating Competitive Equilibrium by Nash Welfare: Efficiency of Nash welfare for Gale-substitutes

 \section{Efficiency of Nash welfare for Gale-substitutes}

-In this section, we prove Theorem~\ref{thm::main-result}.
-We show that for $\Sigma$-Gale subsitutes utility functions, given a competitive equilibrium $(\mx,\mp)$, there are Gale prices $\mq^\star$ such that $\mq^\star\le \mp$.
-The statement then follows by Lemma~\ref{lem::gale-demand-approx-2}.
+In this Appendix, we give the full proof of Theorem~\ref{thm::main-result}.
+We show that for $\Sigma$-Gale substitutes utility functions, any competitive equilibrium $((\mx_i)_{i\in \agents},\mp)$ admits Gale prices $\mq^\star$ such that $\mq^\star\le \mp$.
+The theorem statement then follows from Lemma~\ref{lem::gale-demand-approx-2}.
 We start by re-stating and proving Lemma~\ref{lem:gale-demands}.

-\galedemands* \begin{proof} According to the KKT conditions, there exists $\lambda \geq 0$ and supergradient $\mg \in \supg u(x)$ such that
+\galedemands* \begin{proof} According to the KKT conditions, there exists $\lambda \geq 0$ and supergradient $\mg \in \supg u(\mx)$ such that

-and $\pr{\mp}{x}=b$ if $\lambda>0$.
+and $\pr{\mp}{\mx}=b$ if $\lambda>0$.

 Let us first consider the case $\lambda=0$.
-Then, $g_j\le 0$ with equality if $x_j>0$, implying that $x=\arg\max_{x\in\R^\goods} u(x)$.
-Consequently, $u(.)$ is satiable; therefore, $\mathbf{0} \in \FQ{u}$ and $x\in \galedemand{}^u (\0, b)$.
-Now, \eqref{prop:satiate} guarantees the existence of $y\in \galedemand{}^u (\mathbf{p}, b)$, $y\leq x$.
+Then, $g_j\le 0$ with equality if $x_j>0$, implying that $\mx=\arg\max_{\mx\in\Rp^\goods} u(\mx)$.
+Consequently, $u(.)$ is satiable; therefore, $\mathbf{0} \in \FQ{u}$ and $\mx\in \galedemand{}^u (\0, b)$.
+Now, \eqref{prop:satiate} guarantees the existence of $\my\in \galedemand{}^u (\mathbf{p}, b)$, $\my\leq \mx$.
 Clearly, $\FQ{u}=\Rp^\goods$ in this case.

 Next, assume $\lambda>0$.
 Let us define